predicator/predicator_elixir/README.md

 # Predicator

-_Currently has working Evaluator for Predicator instructions_
+_Currently only has working Evaluator for Predicator instructions_

 [predicator_elixir](https://hexdocs.pm/predicator) is a predicate evaluator for compiled rules from the [predicator](https://github.com/predicator/predicator) ruby gem